 |Sciences (biological or physical)||X|

-The annual fall celebration at Manhattanville brings students and their families, faculty, staff, and alumni together for a weekend full of events on campus.
+Fall Fest is Manhattanville’s annual fall celebration at which students and their families, faculty, staff, and alumni rally together for a weekend full of events on campus.
 Annual events at Fall Fest include bands, games, and food trucks.

-Before students start the push for final exams and research papers, the Manhattanville College community comes together for Quad Jam.
-The annual spring event brings several well-known musical acts to campus to perform throughout the day.
-There are also musical and dance group performances featuring Manhattanville students.
+Quad Jam takes place before students start the push for final exams and research papers.
+This annual spring event brings several well-known musical acts to campus to perform throughout the day.
+There are also musical and dance group performances featuring Manhattanville students themselves!

 CAMPUS HOUSING OPTIONS FOR UNDERGRADUATES

 |Other housing options||X|

 Manhattanville College’s Center for Career Development hosts a variety of career-related events each semester for undergraduate students, graduate students, and alumni.
 Programming includes career panels, workshops, networking events, job fairs, and employer spotlights.
 These programs are designed to provide students with the knowledge, skills, and resources they need to further their educational experiences and ultimately reach their career-related goals.